nsstnc/weather/README.txt

 ****************** RUN APPLICATION *****************************

+1. IF YOU DON'T HAVE DOCKER

 To run the application on Windows, you need to install Python version 3.9 and higher.
 Then run the start.bat file from this repository.
 (it will install the necessary packages, launch a local server on your system and open the site page in the browser)

+2. IF YOU HAVE DOCKER

+To run the application on Windows, you need to install Python version 3.9 and higher.
+Then run the start-with-DOCKER.bat file from this repository.
+(it will create Docker conrainers and images and open the site page in the browser).

+Please wait while script finishes!